Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Results

-To answer \textbf{RQ-1} and \textbf{RQ-2}, we included several survey questions to better understand the practices and motivations of package maintainers regarding source code repository links.
-Each question targets a different aspect, such as the reasons for assigning or not assigning repository URLs, platform preferences, or link maintenance.
-Table~\ref{tab:topics_repository_url} summarizes the topics identified from the answers to these questions.
+To answer \textbf{RQ1}, we included several survey questions to better understand the practices of package maintainers regarding source code repository links.
+Each question targets a different aspect, such as platform preferences, link maintenance, or the reasons for not assigning repository URLs.
+Table~\ref{tab:topics_repository_url} summarizes the topics identified from the answers to these questions (\textbf{SQ-1.1}: 451 responses, \textbf{SQ-1.2}: 792 responses, \textbf{SQ-1.3}: 456 responses).

-For \textbf{SQ-1.1}, respondents who had linked a valid GitHub repository URL highlighted motivations centered around \textit{transparency}, \textit{usability}, and \textit{community engagement}.
-Topics such as \textit{Share Code}, \textit{Support Users}, and \textit{Open Development} suggest a strong emphasis on enabling collaboration and fostering trust through openness.
-Additionally, topics like \textit{Submit Issues} and \textit{Easy Discovery} point to practical benefits related to improving the developer experience and visibility of the project.
-The mention of \textit{Prevent Tampering} further indicates a security-conscious perspective, using repository links as a means to verify the legitimacy of packages.

-In \textbf{SQ-1.2}, which investigated the reasons for using alternatives to GitHub (such as GitLab or Bitbucket), respondents articulated values related to \textit{ideological stance}, \textit{technical preference}, and \textit{organizational constraints}.
-The topics \textit{Avoiding Proprietary}, \textit{Decentralized Tech}, and \textit{Dislike GitHub} suggest ideological or ethical objections to GitHub or centralized platforms in general.
-In contrast, \textit{Feature Preference} and \textit{Diversifying Platforms} point to a more pragmatic rationale based on functionality or risk mitigation. \textit{Institutional Choice} reflects scenarios where the platform is selected at the organizational level, beyond the control of individual developers.
+In \textbf{SQ-1.1}, which investigated the reasons for using alternatives to GitHub (such as GitLab or Bitbucket), respondents articulated values related to \textit{ideological stance}, \textit{technical preference}, and \textit{organizational constraints}.
+The topics \textit{Avoiding Proprietary}, \textit{Decentralized Tech}, and \textit{Dislike GitHub} suggest ideological or ethical objections to GitHub or centralized platforms in general (e.g., \textit{``I stopped using GitHub when Microsoft bought it''}, \textit{``No-trust, in Microsoft which owns GitHub''}, \textit{``GitHub is a proprietary platform owned by Microsoft''}, \textit{``Monopolies suck''}, \textit{``too much centralization at one provider is not good''}).
+In contrast, \textit{Feature Preference} and \textit{Diversifying Platforms} point to a more pragmatic rationale based on functionality or risk mitigation (e.g., \textit{``[...]
+GitLab had CI features and GitHub did not''}, \textit{``[...]
+Bitbucket supported private repos for free''}, \textit{``I wanted to promote diversity of the code hosting ecosystem''}). \textit{Institutional Choice} reflects scenarios where the platform is selected at the organizational level, beyond the control of individual developers (e.g., \textit{``gitlab instance maintained by my scientific collaboration''}, \textit{``Our company uses gitlab [...]''}).

-For \textbf{SQ-1.3}, which asked about outdated URLs, the identified topics revolve around \textit{maintenance status} and \textit{awareness}.
-Responses indicating \textit{Still Working} or \textit{Link Functionality} show that some participants verified that their links remained valid or may have received the question erroneously.
-Others referenced \textit{URL Issues} or the \textit{Project Status} (e.g., abandoned or inactive) as reasons for not updating the repository links, hinting at either a lack of maintenance or low perceived importance of correcting outdated information.